Warrior of the Soul

 ‘Ah, I’m still dreaming!’
 Keshava finally realized.
 And at that moment he woke up – for real.

 He reached above the bed, turned on the light and carefully surveyed his surroundings.
 This was definitely his bedroom.
 His wife was soundly asleep beside him.
 And there was no Sahula at the foot of the bed.
-But it had been extremely realistic, incredibly realistic.
+But his encounter with Sahula had been incredibly realistic.

-‘Could it possibly have been . . . ?’
+‘Could it possibly have been the real Sahula?’
 Keshava wondered.
 ‘No, absolutely impossible!’

 When he looked at the calendar a few hours later, Keshava saw that it was exactly seven years and seven months since that tragic, never-to-be-forgotten night.
 Five men had broken into Mrs Askari’s house and kidnapped her younger son, Ranjit.
 She had immediately sent Keshava, her nephew, who lived a few streets away, to fetch her eighteen-year-old son, Sahula, from the nearby monastery.
 When Sahula arrived an hour later, he had gone off alone to look for Ranjit, though the police were already searching for him.
 Later that morning Ranjit’s dead body had been found on the edge of the nearby pine forest.
 His skull had been caved in and his throat had been cut.
 Sahula had never been seen again.